BTCSatsNetwork/SatsChain/docs/deploy-verfify-by-foundry.md

 source .env
 ```
 ## Deploy and verify  your contract
-> When utilizing BEVM Canary/BEVM Canary TestNet, to align the Solidity version correctly, you may insert "solc_version = "0.8.13" " into the "foundry.toml" file within the "[profile.default]" section.
+> When utilizing SatsChain Mainnet, to align the Solidity version correctly, you may insert "solc_version = "0.8.13" " into the "foundry.toml" file within the "[profile.default]" section.
 This adjustment may require you to modify certain dependencies.

 ```
 forge script script/TokenTest.s.sol --rpc-url $ETH_RPC_URL --private-key $PRIVATE_KEY --broadcast --verify --verifier blockscout --verifier-url $VERIFIER_URL